Office Location: 400 Poydras Tower, #1975, New Orleans, 70130

 - Any other violation of the law

 When a truck driver causes a crash and you suffer serious injuries, you may not realize that you won’t only be dealing with the individual driver.
 In most cases, trucking companies are responsible for any harm caused by their drivers.
-Trucking companies can also be negligent in many ways, including:
+Big trucking companies can also be negligent in many ways, including:

 - Negligent hiring of drivers with a history of drunk driving, substance abuse, or dangerous driving violations